Download Careers360 App

 Post Fertilisation - Events in Flowering Plants: Structures And Events

-Equally important are the following processes after fertilisation, as they start the development of seeds and fruits.
+The processes after fertilisation in plants, known as the post-fertilisation events, form the seeds and fruits.
 This includes division and later differentiation of the zygote into an embryo, followed by the formation of endosperm for nourishment and the process through which the ovule matures into a seed and the ovary matures into a fruit, thereby ascertaining propagation and survival of plant species.

-The fusion of the male to the female gamete becomes the key event in giving rise to a new organism of a plant; this marks the initiation of seed development.
+The fusion of the male and the female gamete becomes the key event in giving rise to a new plant and marks the initiation of seed development.

 After fertilisation, the zygote directly undergoes several mitotic cell divisions to form a multicellular structure, the embryo.
 The latter will differentiate to produce all the tissues and organs of the mature plant.